Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 * Configure VSTS to integrate with Jenkins
 * Configure Release Management in VSTS to deploy the build artifacts from Jenkins

-### Prerequisites for the lab
+### Before you begin

 1. **Microsoft Azure Account**: You will need a valid and active Azure account for the Azure labs.
 If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/){:target="_blank"}

 1. <a href="http://www.putty.org/" target="_blank"> Putty</a> a free SSH and Telnet client

-## Setting up Azure DevOps project

-1. Use the <a href="https://vstsdemogenerator.azurewebsites.net/?name=MyShuttleDocker&templateid=77373" target="_blank">Azure DevOps Demo Generator</a> to provision the MyShuttleDocker sample project on to your VSTS account
+1. Set up your Azure DevOps project using the **MyShuttleDocker** template in the <a href="https://vstsdemogenerator.azurewebsites.net/?name=MyShuttleDocker&templateid=77373" target="_blank">Azure DevOps Demo Generator</a>.
+We will use a Java web app that runs on Docker and connects to a MySQL backend

 ## Setting up the Jenkins VM